p0stw3b/programming-25/data/ru/part-1/3-more-about-variables.md

 <sample-output>

 <pre>
-меня зовут Тим Тестер, мне 20 лет
+my name is Tim Tester, I am 20 years old

-мои навыки
+my skills are
- - python (начинающий)
+ - python (beginner)
- - java (ветеран)
+ - java (veteran)
- - программирование (полупрофессионал)
+ - programming (semiprofessional)

-Я ищу работу с зарплатой 2000-3000 евро в месяц
+I am looking for a job with a salary of 2000-3000 euros per month
 </pre>

 </sample-output>